-Especially for the people with high metabolism rate, protein shakes for weight gain help in building lean muscles instead of accumulating fat in the body, it strengthens your body with the muscle mass.
+Especially for people with high metabolism rates, protein shakes for weight gain help in building lean muscles instead of accumulating fat in the body, it strengthens your body with muscle mass.

 You experience a better level of endurance.
 But Protein shakes cannot be consumed vaguely and needs a specific regime to generate health benefits.

-Depending on your metabolism, kind of body, and other physical aspects, a right protein shake should be selected to attribute the weight gain process in the right way.
+Depending on your metabolism, kind of body, and other physical aspects, the right protein shake should be selected to attribute the weight gain process in the right way.

-So, here are the ten facts that you need to know about the protein shakes:
+So, here are the ten facts that you need to know about protein shakes:

 Protein is an Excellent Way to Weight Loss